alessandrosebastianelli/alessandrosebastianelli/README.md

 # Hi there, I am Alessandro Sebastianelli 👋

-## I am an Electronic Engineer and a PhD candidate at University of Sannio

 - 🔭 I am currently workin on AI algorithms applied to Satellite imagery
 - 🌱 I am currently learning everything 🤣
 - ⚡ Fun fact: I love photography 📷 and playing guitar 🎸